 Want to go really big?
 Hook up with an outfit that will get you to a remote, fly-in lodge, where you can spend your days fishing until your arm is sore from casting and your nights recovering like royalty in massive cabin-like lodge.
 This is the ultimate in Alaska fishing experiences.

 Overwhelmed by the options?
 Too excited to think clearly?
-Contact Fish and Game in person, on the ADF&G Sport Fish Information Center phone line (907-267-2218) or online (firstname.lastname@example.org or adfg.alaska.gov) for questions about fishing, licenses, regulations or anything else Anchorage or Alaska fishing related.
+Contact Fish and Game in person, on the ADF&G Sport Fish Information Center phone line (907-267-2218) or online (email@example.com or the Fishing section of adfg.alaska.gov) for questions about fishing, licenses, regulations or anything else Anchorage or Alaska fishing related.
 Fish and Game’s We Fish AK and Go Fish AK sport fishing websites are especially helpful for ambitious anglers.

 The Sport Fish Information Center (333 Raspberry Road) provides up-to-date information on all the fisheries.
 You can even borrow fishing gear.
 There are also area fishing blogs and message boards, friendly fishermen and retailers who are happy share tips while you shop for tackle or gear.

 Lures and lines, rods and reels — the choices are endless.
 But there’s one piece of equipment fishermen (residents 18 or older and nonresidents age 16 or older) must carry: a sport fishing license.
-Nonresidents have many fishing license options, from one-day ($25) to 14-day ($105) to annual ($145).
+Nonresidents have many fishing license options, from one-day ($15) to 14-day ($75) to annual ($100).
 If you are on a quest for a king, you will also need a king salmon tag, which runs an additional $15 for one day and up to $100 for an annual stamp.
 For residents, there are numerous license options for different fishermen (military, low income, senior citizens, blind), so do your research.
 For the savvy shopper, many license prices have dropped from prior seasons following a dip in sales during the pandemic.